Fire Safety Adviser

-PUAWER002B Ensure workplace emergency prevention procedures, systems and processes are implemented
+PUAFER002 Ensure facility emergency prevention procedures, systems and processes are implemented

-PUAWER001B Identify, prevent and report potential workplace emergency situations
+PUAFER001 Identify, prevent and report potential facility emergency situations

-Theoretical and practical assessments are conducted throughout the course.
+Theoretical and practical assessments are conducted throughout the course with a post course assessment activity to be done in own workplace, to be completed and submitted within 30 days of the classroom sessions.
 Upon successful completion of this course, each student will receive a Statement of Attainment.
-This will meet the competency requirements set by Queensland Fire and Rescue Service for appointment as Fire Safety Advisor (FSA).
+This will meet the competency requirements set by Queensland Fire and Rescue Service for appointment as Fire Safety Adviser (FSA).

-Training will be delivered within a public training facility utilising theory and practical activities.
+Training will be delivered within a public training facility utilising theory, practical activities and post course assessments.
 Delivery will include instructor led presentations / scenarios.
 This course is available only in Queensland.